 Knights, spaceships and arcade games

-I grew up in the Spain of the 80s, dreaming of mythological heroes, giant monsters, intergalactic adventures and other silly things.
-Back in the day it was common to find arcade cabinets in pubs and restaurants, and I was fascinated with their colours, sounds and restless action.
-But the economy wasn't good enough for the kid to throw coins into machines, so I spend years watching others play and, without realizing it, studying the design of those games.
+I grew up in the Spain of the 80s, dreaming about mythological heroes, giant monsters, intergalactic adventures and other silly things.
+Back in the day it was common to find arcade cabinets in pubs and restaurants, and I was fascinated with their colours, their sounds and their restless action.
+But the economy wasn't good enough for the kid to waste coins into machines, so I spent years watching others play, and without realizing it, studying the design of those games.

 I dreamed about creating my own titles.

 How I work

-Every night before turning off the light, I take out my notebook from the bedside table and spend a few minutes drawing ideas and making plans for the next day.
+Every night before turning off the light, I take out my notebook from the bedside table and spend a few minutes drawing ideas and plans for the next day.
 When I get home after work, I sit down in front of the computer to develop some of the stuff in the notebook (WIP).
-If it works, the idea stays in the game, if not, it goes to the trash.
-When I have enough content ready I start playing routinely, improving details here and there until everything feels right.
-It's a slow process that over time takes me (more or less) to the game I wanted to make.
+If it works the idea stays in the game.
+If it doesn't, it goes to the trash.
+When I have enough content ready I start playing my own game for fun, but I take notes along the way to improve details here and there until everything feels right.
+It's a slow process that over time takes me (more or less) to the game I want to make.

 I use GameMaker to create games.
 It is a friendly tool, and one I've been using since its older versions.
 For graphics I use a little Windows XP icon editor called Iconomaker, wich accidentally fits my needs like a glove.

-But I'm not a lone wolf.
-My brothers in arms are Gryzor87, a close friend and a talented composer who I really admire and Marek Barej, who illustrates many of the covers.
-Also, since 2016 Abylight Studios is publishing some of my games on the big consoles, something that I have always been asked for and could never offer.
+But I'm not a lone wolf (at all).
+My brothers in arms are Gryzor87, a close friend and a composer that I admire and Marek Barej, who illustrates many of the covers from Poland.
+Also, since 2016 Abylight Studios has been publishing some of my games on the big consoles, something that is beyond my reach.

-Of course, none of this would be the same without my family, friends and all the people who support my project.
-Thank you 1000!
+Of course, this is possible thanks to the support of my family, friends and all the people who support my project one way or another.
+I love you!